actualbudget/docs/docs/install/index.md

 ## Running a Server

-While running a server can be a complicated endeavour, we’ve tried to make it fairly easy to set up and hands-off to maintain.
+While running a server can be a complicated endeavor, we’ve tried to make it fairly easy to set up and hands-off to maintain.
 Choose one of the following options to get started:

 - If you’re not comfortable with the command line and are willing to pay a small amount of money to have your version of Actual hosted on the cloud for you, we recommend [PikaPods](pikapods.md).[^2]
 - If you’re willing to run a few commands in the terminal: